Alfresco/acs-packaging/docs/query-accelerator.md

 log4j.logger.org.alfresco.enterprise.repo.queryaccelerator.QuerySetConfigFileFinder=debug
 log4j.logger.org.alfresco.enterprise.repo.queryaccelerator.QuerySetRegistryImpl=debug
 ```
+INFO messages should give a % based on number of nodes at the start vs number of nodes processed so far.
+Log message should look something like: [INFO] {denorm tablename} 25% completed

 ## Notes

 * The maximum length of the tableName and the version is the maximum table name length of the database system being used
 mimus 9.
 So for Postgres that has a maximum table name length of 63 bytes the maximum tableName and version length in
 the query set is 54 bytes.
+* Queries that present negations on aspects should not be accelerated.
+* Properties of type MLTEXT will NOT be supported.
+If any such properties are detected in the definition of a QuerySet then a WARN message will be issued,
+the properties will be ignored and the corresponding denormalised table will be created without them.